DexterInd/Utilities/Raspbian_For_Robots_Testing/README.md

 General Tests:  Run and Check for Errors
 =====================================
+- [ ] Does it fit on a 4Gig Sandisk SD card?
 - [ ] Shellinabox - Login and test.
 - [ ] noVNC - Login and test.
 - [ ] VNC Viewer - Login and test.
 Verify that cursor is all right